CogComp/cogcomp-nlp/temporal-normalizer/README.md

 Our normalizer is a deterministic rule-based system.
 Another option is to use HeidelTime to normalize.

 The whole module is tested on [TempEval3](https://www.cs.york.ac.uk/semeval-2013/task1/index.php%3Fid=data.html) dataset, evaluated using an evaluation tool provided by TempEval3.
 You can run this [benchmark script](scripts/benchmark.sh) by doing `sh scripts/benchmark.sh` (make sure your CWD is `cogcomp-nlp`) to see the performance.
-You should see the following results (some unnecessary printed information is neglected, we only show the result using our extractor + normalizer here):
+You should see the following results (some unnecessary printed information is omitted, we only show the result using our extractor + normalizer here):
 ###### Using our extractor + our normalizer:

 === Timex Performance ===